 This briefing provides details of the postgraduate loans systems in England, including the rationale for their introduction, the consultation process and the eligibility criteria.Jump to full report >>

-From the 2016-17 academic year, non means-tested loans of up to £10,000 have been introduced for English-domiciled postgraduate students taking masters courses at higher education institutions in the UK.
-(Loans are also available for eligible EU-domiciled students taking masters courses at institutions in England).
-The Government has additionally confirmed that it will introduce non means-tested loans of up to £25,000 for doctoral students from the 2018‑19 academic year.
+In the 2016-17 academic year, non-means tested loans of up to £10,000 were introduced for English-domiciled postgraduate students taking Master’s courses at higher education institutions in the UK.
+In 2018-19, loans of up to £10,609 will be available.
+Non-means tested loans of up to £25,000 for doctoral students will also be introduced from the 2018‑19 academic year.
 Postgraduate loans, encompassing both Master’s loans and Doctoral loans, are also referred to as Plan 3 loans.

 This briefing provides information on the development of policy relating to postgraduate loans, including the rationale for their introduction, the consultation process and the eligibility criteria.
 It refers only to the English loans schemes.

 Following an initial announcement at the Autumn Statement 2014, in March 2015, the Coalition Government published a consultation on a proposed system of loans for postgraduate Master’s courses.
 In its response to the consultation, published in November 2015, the Government stated that loans of up to £10,000 for both taught masters courses and research-based masters would be available from 2016-17.
 Some minor changes have been made to the loans scheme since its introduction.
 Under the scheme as it stands for the 2018-19 academic year:

 Budget 2017 confirmed that the Government would introduce doctoral loans from the 2018-19 academic year.
 The Government’s response to the consultation was published on the same day as the Budget.
 Under the scheme:

 Authors: Susan Hubble; David Foster; Paul Bolton